jocasantos/serverless-movies-api-aws/README.md

 ### Testing the API:

 - After deployment, you'll receive the API Gateway URL.
 You can test your endpoints using tools like curl, Postman, or directly from the browser.

-### Troubleshooting:

-- Common issues and their fixes.